DeepwaterExploration/legacydocs/docs/products/explorehd.md

 ![exploreHD](../img/explorehd/camera_mounting/exploreHD_ROV_Camera_Mounting_Step_4_390x.jpg)

 There may be some give on the rotation of the camera body.
-To ensure the camera is held in place, ziptie the camera usb cable to the ROV in such a manner that the tension of the cable keeps the camera in place.
+To ensure the camera is held in place, zip tie the camera usb cable to the ROV in such a manner that the tension of the cable keeps the camera in place.
 Ensure to make the zip tie as tight as possible without damaging the cable.

 ## Cable Waterproofing